Jackhdok/checks-pickup/README.md

 1. Staff opens the public check-in page from admin dashboard
 2. Enter your full name
 3. Enter your phone number
-4. Select whether you're a Vendor or Subvendor
+4. Select whether you're a Vendor or Subcontractor
 5. Click "Join Waiting List" to be added to the queue
 6. Wait for the "Please come to Accounting Room" notification
 7. View your position in the queue with limited information: